 Looking at a map of Luxembourg City, you will find it split into the following quarters: Beggen, Belair, Bonnevoie North/Verlorenkost, South Bonnevoie, High City, Cents, Cessange Clausen, Dommeldange Eich, Station, Gasperich, Grund, Hamm, Hollerich, Kirchberg, Limpertsberg, Merl, Muhlenbach Neudorf/Weimershof, Pfaffenthal Pulvermuhl, Rollengergronn/Belair North, Weimerskirch.
 The Luxembourg City map to the right shows the quarters color-coded by population, with the dark blue areas showing the most-populated areas.
 See below for a Luxembourg city map with names of the main quarters.

-If you plan on living in Luxembourg City, when looking where to stay you might also consider the location of local and international schools in Luxembourg, universities in Luxembourg and jobs in Luxembourg.
+If you plan on living in Luxembourg City, when looking where to stay you might also consider the location of local and international schools in Luxembourg, universities in Luxembourg, and jobs in Luxembourg.

 Living in Luxembourg City

 Luxembourg’s international schools and most international organizations are in the capital; consequently, this is the most popular city amongst expats.
 Living in Luxembourg City offers some pleasant districts, alongside neighboring communes for those looking farther afield.
-Due to the size of the country commuting is rather easy, so if you decide to work in the capital but live outside check first about driving or public transport connections.
+Due to the size of the country commuting is rather easy, so if you decide to work in the capital but live outside check first about driving in Luxembourg or Luxembourg’s public transport connections.

 Grund is located downhill in the historical heart of Luxembourg City, and is a popular area for those looking where to stay in Luxembourg City among it all.
 The hotel and rent prices are higher but the views are magnificent.
 If you decide to stay in the middle of the city center instead, you will still enjoy views of the UNESCO World Heritage area of Grund.
 This is the most multi-cultural area, with plenty of restaurants, bars, and pubs.